ericwindmill/pub_analytics/README.md

   - 'changeSinceLastUpdate' will show the rank increase or decrease each time the script is run
   - 'overAllChange' will show the rank increase or decrease since the first time the package appeared in the data
 - Write data to a Google Sheet
-- Handle packages that were previously in the top 3000 packages, but have since fallen below